kb-dk/ds-cumulus-export/README.md

 ## Extract statistics

-The project has a tool for providing statistics of Cumulus records.
-Extract the tar, as described above, and run
+For debugging of metadata and future changes to the mapping of fields, the project has a tool for providing statistics of Cumulus records: Extract the tar, as described above, and run
 ```
 target/cumulus-export-0.1-SNAPSHOT/bin/cumulus-stats.sh > stats.log
 ```
-It will produce the file `stats.log`.
+This will produce the file `stats.log`.
 Note that it will update the file for every 1000 records, so when the full run has finished, only the latest statistics-dump (the one at the end of the file) should be used.